top of page

 Travel Obligations

-• Must be available for occasional travel within the NorCal section, willing to work occasional weekends for events or meetings, and ready to accommodate extra hours as necessary to meet organizational needs.
+• Must be available for infrequent travel within the NorCal section, willing to work occasional weekends for events or meetings, and ready to accommodate extra hours as necessary to meet organizational needs.

 Who You Are

-• You reside in a Bay Area County with good proximity to our Alameda office.
+• Preferrable that you reside in a Bay Area County with good proximity to our Alameda office.

 • Ability to manage complex and competing priorities.